God, Man and Jesus

 The true nature of who and what Jesus was could not be changed by the opinions of people around him.
 Since Jesus knew who he was, it did not matter what people thought about him.
 He never became offended by the disbelief or the derision of other people toward him.
 Jesus never became baited by people disrespecting him.

-We also should follow Jesus' example of responding to people.
-We should not be baited by people disrespecting us because we also know who we are - we are made in the image of God and loved by him.
+We should follow Jesus' example of responding to people.
+We should not be baited by people disrespecting us because we also know who we are - we are made in the image of God and are loved by him.
+That is enough.

 Have this mind among yourselves, which is yours in Christ Jesus, who, though he was in the form of God, did not count equality with God a thing to be grasped, but emptied himself, by taking the form of a servant, being born in the likeness of men.
 Philippians 2:5-7 ESV